What Is A Mortgage Maturity Date And How Does It Work?

 A balloon loan involves making a large lump sum payment after the loan term.
 The lump sum payment will cover any remaining loan principal and interest that you accrued over the full loan term.
 Although a balloon loan’s maturity date sometimes aligns with the loan’s term, that’s not always the case.

 The financial stress created by balloon loans usually makes these a last resort for prospective home buyers.
-Some mortgage lenders, like Rocket Mortgage®, do not offer balloon loans due to the unnecessarily high risk of default for many home buyers.
+Some mortgage lenders, like Rocket Mortgage®, don’t offer balloon loans due to the unnecessarily high risk of default for many home buyers.

 How To Figure Out The Maturity Date For Your Mortgage

 As a homeowner, you can figure out the maturity date for your mortgage by consulting your original loan paperwork.
-In some cases, the maturity date will be spelled out within this paperwork.
+In some cases, the maturity date will be spelled out in your paperwork.

-When you reach the mortgage maturity date, you’ll make your final mortgage payment.
-If you’ve kept up with your payments, this final installment indicates that you’ve satisfied the terms of the loan.
+You'll make your final mortgage payment when you reach the mortgage maturity date.
+If you’ve maintained your minimum payments, this final installment indicates that you’ve satisfied the terms of the loan.
 After repaying the lender entirely, you now own the house outright.

 For homeowners, the mortgage maturity date is often a cause for celebration.
 Imagine what you can do with the newfound wiggle room in your budget when your mortgage is paid off.